monsieurmeh/ExpandedAiFramework/README.md

+****CREDITS****
+Warm appreciation to Marcy for icons.
+They look awesome, and one day I'll have a complete set with moose and bear! :D Big thanks to the TLD Modding community in general.
+This game has a lot of moving parts and it would take years longer than it has to make this without their input.

 ****WARNING****
 Please back up your saves RIGHT NOW.
 Don't touch this mod until you have backed up your saves.
 It is in alpha and I cannot guarantee safety of any saves it is used on.